godalming123/python-engine/README.md

+**UPDATE:** This codebase has been rewritten in go see https://github.com/godalming123/go-engine

 # python-engine

 A simple python program that so far can only create 2D lines but it is quickly growing with plans to add circles and 3D soon I also might rewrite it in go for speed (not that that is a problem yet) it draws to the terminal when ran.